spiral/docs/docs/en/start/cli-basics.md

 # Getting started — First CLI command

-The Spiral Framework provides convenient way to create console applications.
+Spiral provides convenient way to create console applications.
 It has the built-in support for console commands, which allows you to create command-line interfaces (CLIs) for your application.
 With console commands, you can automate tasks, perform maintenance, and interact with your application in a way that is not possible with a standard web interface.

-Managing and using console commands in the Spiral Framework is very easy.
+Managing and using console commands in Spiral is very easy.
 The framework provides a convenient interface for working with console commands by leveraging the power of the `symfony/console` package.

-Here are the basic steps to creating a console command in the Spiral Framework:
+Here are the basic steps to creating a console command in Spiral:

 ## Creating a command